harrymatthews50/MeshEditor/README.md

  conda activate MeshEditing
  pycharm
  ```
- in the terminal.
-You may need to activate a licence for yourself by making a free JetBrains account.

 2. File>NewProject
     - Set the 'location' to where you want to keep your scripts
     - Check the 'PythonInterpreter' is 'Python 3.10 (MeshEditing)' # or whatever you are expecting it to be :p